 In May 1869, James Jordan paid cash to acquire about 75 additional acres at Haynes Inlet, and then sold the property to Charles Metcalf, who also had a Coos Indian wife.
 The Metcalf family were part of the Haines Inlet Indian community; Annie Peterson married Eli Metcalf in 1898 (Youst 1997).
 Prior to that, the Metcalfs lived in the South Slough area.
 Royal Bensell remembered meeting Charlie Metcalf while rounding up off-reservation Indians in Coos Bay, writing on May 4, 1864: "4 men go to South Slough.
 They were well treated by the 'Roughs,' particularly Mr. Metcalf who begged the Boys not to take Mrs. Metcalf, a very antiquated 'clucham.'
 He produced a small half- breed, the fruits (he said) of 'lawful wedlock.'"
-The 1870 U.S. Census for Coos County listed Charles Metcalf as 34-year-old from Vermont, with 22-year-old wife Susan from Oregon, and two children (Ira and Willis) ages 4 and 2.
+The 1870 U.S. Census for Coos County listed Charles Metcalf as 34-year-old from Vermont, with 22-year-old wife Susan from Oregon, and two children (Ira and Willis) ages 4 and 2; 9 entries before James Jordan family (all residing on North Spit?).
 After the passage of the Dawes Act of 1887, Youst (1997) mentioned the Charlie Metcalf and his Miluk Indian wife Susan obtained allotments on Big Creek at Sunset Bay (south of Coos Bay).

 In December 1865, a Presidential Executive Order divided the Coast Reservation into the northern Siletz between Salmon and Siletz Rivers and Alsea sub-agency to the south.
-In between, Yaquina Bay was opened to white settlement.
-An 1875 report from Indian Agent Smith counted 118 Alsea,
+In between, Yaquina Bay was opened to white settlement (Beckham 1987).
+An 1875 report from Indian Agent Smith counted 118 Alsea, 45 Siuslaw, 120 Coos, and 42 (Lower) Umpqua people at the Alsea sub-agency.
+"The Alsea and Sinelaws are on lands which their fathers have occupied for generations.
+The Coos and Umpquas were removed thither in 1855."

-45 Siuslaw, 120 Coos, and 42 (Lower) Umpqua people at the Alsea sub-agency.
 By act of Congress in March 1875, the Alsea sub-agency was closed, its land restored to the public domain, and its residents were supposed to relocate to the Siletz Reservation; but many moved south to their former native lands.
-Lottie Evanoff remembered that after the Alsea sub-agency closed, members of the Coos tribe resided at the Siuslaw River for about a year before returning to Coos Bay.
+Lottie Evanoff remembered that after the Alsea sub-agency closed members of the Coos tribe resided at the Siuslaw River for about a year before returning to Coos Bay.
 Annie Peterson stated that the Siuslaw Indians gave provisions to the Coos Indians after they left Yachats (Youst 1997).
 On August 13, 1883, Siletz Indian Agent F.M.
 Wadsworth stated: "The census of 1880 shows 998 belonging here; of that number, about 360, composed principally of Sinalaws, Coos, and (Lower) Umpquas, are scattered along down the coast all the way between here and California."
+In 1881, 67 Siuslaw Indians moved to Siletz and took up allotments in the Salmon River area.